-From: Fondaco, Michael /US

-Sent:Wednesday, September 27, 2017 9:32 PMTo:Borys, Margaret /US; Halenar, Lori /USSubject:RE: Preliminary PRB Agenda 9/28/17
+From: Sent: To: Subject: Fondaco, Michael /US Wednesday, September 27, 2017 9:32 PM Borys, Margaret /US; Halenar, Lori /US RE: Preliminary PRB Agenda 9/28/17 ESI.
+WellDyne believes they car In a nutshell, WellDyneRx is a PBM with ~1M lives.

-Margaret,

-In a nutshell, WellDyneRx is a PBM with ~1M lives.
 They currently use Gateway as their claims aggregator under ESI.
 WellDyne believes they can better negotiate rebates on their own instead of getting their rates nipped by both Gateway and ESI.
-Much more information to be presented tomorrow but the bottom line is the proposed rates are less than the ESI rate so it's a savings to the brand.

-Feel free to call me if you have any questions.
+Much more information to be presented tomorrow but the bottom line is the proposed rates are less Feel free to call me if you have any questions.
 Thanks.
+Mike